 Unreal Estate: Best for extra services at a discount

 - You'll only pay for your MLS listing if your house sells.

-- Clever offers exclusive rates on the most popular plans.
+- Using code "Clever" gets you exclusive rates on the most popular plans.

 - Customer service gets top marks in online customer reviews.

 - The two cheapest plans don't offer enough features for most sellers.

 - Unlimited listing edits are only included with the Premium package.

 - Customer support for the two lower-priced plans is exclusively online.

 |Basic||$99 upfront + 0.5% at closing (or just $99 through Clever)||Starter package, plus:

 |Deluxe||$139 upfront + 0.5% at closing (or just $250 through Clever)||Basic package, plus: